qiime2/docs/source/tutorials/fmt-cdiff-khanna.rst

 Using q2-sample-classifier to predict sample characteristics
 ------------------------------------------------------------

 Looks like CDI leads to a state of microbial dysbiosis.
 Could we use features of that dysbiosis state to diagnose CDI?
 Let's use :doc:`q2-sample-classifier <sample-classifier>` to find out.
 We will train a Random Forest classifier on a subset of our samples, and test the predictive accuracy of this model using another subset of our samples to determine how well this model generalizes to unseen samples.
-We will train our model to distinguish between pre- and post-FMT samples as a proxy measurement of current CDI:
+We will train our model to distinguish between pre- and post-FMT samples as a proxy measurement of current CDI.
+See the :doc:`q2-sample-classifier tutorial <sample-classifier>` for more information about the different parameter settings that are used here:

 .. command-block::